DeepDriving/CarND-MPC-Project/README.md

 N = 25
 dt = 0.1

 After some trials, I settled with N=25 and dt =0.1.
-It seems to give good solutions.
+It seems to give good result.

 # 3rd order polynomial to the waypoints